Ellis Credle: Breakthrough

 Once back in New York, Credle was put to work under the newly organized W.P.A., and she painted a series of murals for the Brooklyn Children's Museum.
 At night she worked on the final pictures for her book.
 Remembering what one editor had told her about the preference of publishers to avoid printing in full color, she chose to work in only two colors, blue and brown.
 Credle recalled seeing and liking that combination of colors on a batik scarf a friend once gave her.
-She recalled later walking along a path near her North Carolina home, and being reminded of the scarf upon seeing a broken brown branch with brilliant blue berries.
+She recalled later walking along a path near her North Carolina home, and being reminded of the scarf upon seeing a broken brown branch with bright blue berries.

-Credle brought her well-polished manuscript to Thomas Nelson and Sons of New York.
+Credle brought her polished manuscript to Thomas Nelson and Sons of New York.
 An editor, as Credle recalled, "liked it and said it might interest the Book of the Month Club, who were now adding children’s books to their list.
-This instant approval was the giddiest experience I had ever had with an editor."
+This instant approval was the giddiest experience I had ever had with an editor".
 Still, Credle said that when she was asked to leave the manuscript for consideration, she headed for the elevator with the work in hand.
 The editor caught her, and made a firm commitment that closed the deal.

-After much perseverance, Credle had finally found her initial and greatest triumph as an author with Down Down the Mountain (1934) which has been called "the first picture book ever done of the Blue Ridge country."
-With dialog presented in an engaging and authentic Southern vernacular, it tells the story of a poor brother and sister who raise turnips, intending to sell the crop to fund the purchase of needed shoes.
+After much perseverance, Credle had finally found her initial and greatest triumph as an author with Down Down the Mountain (1934) which has been called "the first picture book ever done of the Blue Ridge country".
+With dialog presented in Southern vernacular, it tells the story of a poor brother and sister who raise turnips, intending to sell the crop to fund the purchase of needed shoes.
 Along the way down the mountain to town they give turnips away to people who ask, leaving them only one.
 In the end, the siblings are rewarded serendipitously.